Crowdfunding real estate: What it is and how it works

 Fundrise

 Fundrise provides a platform for nonaccredited investors to enter real estate crowdfunding at a relatively low buy-in floor.
-They offer an easy-to-use online portal to simplify crowdfunding.
+You can get started with as little as $10 through a taxable account, or $1,000 for an IRA.
+They also offer an easy-to-use online portal to simplify crowdfunding.
 You can pool money with other investors into REITs involved in:

 • Property purchases